OfficeDev/office-js-docs-pr/docs/design/add-in-icons-monoline.md

 ### Sizes

-Multiple sizes will be needed.
-It is recommended to produces the following sizes:

-**16x, 20x, 24x, 32x, 40x, 48x, 64x, 80x, 96x**

 We recommend that you produce each icon in all these sizes to support high DPI devices.
 The absolutely *required* sizes are 16x, 20x, and 32x, as those are the 100% sizes.

+**16x, 20x, 24x, 32x, 40x, 48x, 64x, 80x, 96x**

 ### Layout